Dan Coleman (American football)

-Daniel Coleman (born August 14, 1962) is an American former professional football defensive end who played for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Murray State University.
+Daniel Coleman (August 14, 1962 – January 10, 2026) is an American former professional football player who was a defensive end for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Murray State Racers.
 In his career, he played in three games starting in one, where he notched two sacks.

+Coleman died January 10, 2026, at the age 63.